kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 - **ip-address-type**: The IP address type thats used to either route IPv4 traffic only or to route both IPv4 and IPv6 traffic.
 Can be either `dualstack` or `ipv4`.
 When omitted `ipv4` is used.

 - **ssl-policy**: Defines the [Security Policy](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) that should be assigned to the ALB, allowing you to control the protocol and ciphers.

+- **alb.ingress.kubernetes.io/actions.\<ACTION NAME>**: Provides a method for configuring custom actions on a listener, such as for [Redirect Actions](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#redirect-actions).
+The `<ACTION NAME>` in the annotation must match the `serviceName` in the ingress rules.
+The value of the annotation is the JSON spec of the action.
+See the [Action type](https://docs.aws.amazon.com/sdk-for-go/api/service/elbv2/#Action) for documentation on what should be in the JSON.
+An example for a fixed-response would be: `alb.ingress.kubernetes.io/actions.fixed-response-error: '{"Type": "fixed-response", "FixedResponseConfig": {"ContentType":"text/plain", "StatusCode":"503", "MessageBody":"503 error text"}}'` for a `serviceName` of `fixed-response-error`.

 ### Services